Locations:

 • Diet: A low glycemic diet can reduce inflammation and help your body use insulin more effectively.
 Not sure where to start?
 The Mediterranean diet is focused on whole foods and limited processed foods, which can be a boon for your health.

 • Get quality sleep: Increased levels of androgens can affect your airway, and hormonal fluctuations can also disrupt the circadian rhythm.
 If you’re getting seven to nine hours of sleep each night but still feeling groggy and sluggish, talk with a healthcare provider.
-They may suggest being tested for sleep apnea, which is common with PCOS, and can sabotage weight loss.
+They may suggest being tested for sleep apnea, which is common with PMOS, and can sabotage weight loss.

-• Keep your stress levels low: Stress releases the hormone cortisol, which can contribute to PCOS weight gain.
+• Keep your stress levels low: Stress releases the hormone cortisol, which can contribute to PMOS weight gain.
 Take time for self-care, meditate, journal, or talk with a friend or mental health professional.
 You don’t have to bear the stress alone.

-• Exercise: There’s no best or worst way to exercise for PCOS.
+• Exercise: There’s no best or worst way to exercise for PMOS.
 Just focus on moving your body more.
 Take walks.
 Try resistance bands or squats.
 “A good exercise program is whatever you enjoy,” Dr. Thigpen advises.
 “Consistent moving is what matters.”
 Aim for 150 minutes of cardio a week and two to three sessions of strength training.

-Talk with your healthcare provider for personalized advice about managing PCOS belly.
+Talk with your healthcare provider for personalized advice about managing PMOS belly.
 And remember that it’s not about giving up the hunt for a bathing suit with tummy control or the awkwardness of shimmying into shapewear.
 It’s about managing your health — and helping your body feel like yours again.

 Advertisement